supercharge/docs/create-and-debug-tests.md

 # Create and Debug Tests
 Testing can be a complex system itself.
 Depending on your test case, you may need to set up data before running each test or the test suite.
 A setup step can be creating a test user.
 Another step may be the cleanup after test runs.
-This document shows you how to create useful tests in Boost.
+This document shows you how to create useful tests in Supercharge.

 ## Create Tests
-Boost comes with a `base-test` utility that is a class you can build on.
-The suggested way to create tests in Boost is to write a class that extends the `base-test`.
+Supercharge comes with a `base-test` utility that is a class you can build on.
+The suggested way to create tests in Supercharge is to write a class that extends the `base-test`.
 A base test example looks like this:

 ```js
 const BaseTest = util('base-test')